sellmenn/Knights-Tour/readme.md

 - Closed tours found: 42044 in 329.46 seconds.

 # HOW TO RUN
-The program will create an empty directory 'Results' if it does not already exist.
-Solutions are sorted into individual '.txt' files (Open_01.txt for solutions stemming from coordinate (0,1)) and data summarised in a separate csv file (Open_KT.csv or Closed_KT.csv).
-Both are contained in the 'Results' directory.
-Do note that the global variable "MAX" in analyse.py can be varied to adjust the depth of search for each starting coordinate.
-The default setting of 500000 results in an approximate run-time of 330 seconds.
 1. Ensure all modules in requirements.txt have been installed.
 Simply use 'pip3 install -r requirements.txt' in your terminal.
 2. Command line argument usage: python3 analyse.py open/closed length
 3. Alternatively, click run and provide input in terminal.

+##### Results
+- The program will create an empty directory 'Results' if it does not already exist.
+- Solutions are sorted into individual '.txt' files (**Open_01.txt** for solutions stemming from coordinate (0,1))
+- Data is summarised in a separate csv file (**Open_KT.csv** or **Closed_KT.csv**).
+Both are contained in the 'Results' directory.
+- The global variable "MAX" in analyse.py can be varied to adjust the depth of search for each starting coordinate.
+The default setting of 500000 results in an approximate run-time of 330 seconds.

 # PROJECT IMPLEMENTATION